LOST-STATS/lost-stats.github.io/Machine_Learning/Nearest_Neighbor.md

 ## Python

 For KNN, it is not required to import packages other than **numpy**.
-You can do KNN basically with two packages because it is mostly about computing distance and normalization.
+You can do KNN basically with one package because it is mostly about computing distance and normalization.
 You would need TensorFlow and Keras as you try more advanced algorithms such as convolutional neural network.

 ```c
 import argparse